 Distance covered: 30 kilometers by road, 19 kilometers trek.

 Duration: 1 hour by road.

-After the morning breakfast, we start driving for Badrinath and, on arrival, check into a hotel.
-Before darshan of Badrivishal and attending the evening aarti, everyone needs to take a holy bath in the ‘Tapt Kund,’ which is a natural spring.
-There is the special significance of Brahma Kapal in relation to ‘Pitrus’ or Pinddan Shraddh of ancestors.
+Guptkashi to Badrinath: After the morning breakfast, we start driving for Badrinath and, on arrival, check into a hotel.
+Before Char Dham darshan of Badrivishal and attending the evening aarti, everyone needs to take a holy bath in the ‘Tapt Kund,’ which is a natural spring.
+There is a special significance of Brahma Kapal in relation to ‘Pitrus’ or Pinddan Shraddh of ancestors.
 After the main visit to the Char Dham Mandir, the pilgrims can spend time visiting other places.
 There are several other interesting places to visit within the three-kilometer radius of Badrinathji, such as Mata Murti, Vyas Gufa, Bhimkund, Charan Paduka, and the ‘Mukh’ or the source of River Saraswati.

 Weather at Badrinath: The temperatures at Badrinath can vary from 18 degrees Celsius to a minimum of 4 degrees Celsius.
 This leaves the place cold most of the year-round.
 The winters are chilly and accompanied by snowfall, making the climatic conditions quite extreme.
 The temperature at this time of the year can go down to minus 15 degrees Celsius.
 Therefore, woolen clothes are necessary at Badrinath, irrespective of the time of the year you are visiting.

 The Char Dham yatra Uttarakhand places near Badrinath to visit here:

 - Tapt Kund: It is a natural thermal spring where it is customary for the devotees to take a holy dip before they enter the temple.
 It is situated on the banks of River Alaknanda.